Free worldwide shipping

 • Activating autophagy (cell cleanup)

-• Stimulating the Wnt/β-catenin pathway—important for hair follicle cell growth.
+• Stimulating the Wnt/β-catenin pathway—important for hair follicle cell growth

 • Activating follicle stem cells